 Tea, its origins and its history

-Tea is made by steeping the leaves of the Camellia Sinensis plant, an evergreen plant which grows in tropical and subtropical climates.
+Tea are made by steeping the leaves of the Camellia sinensis plant, an evergreen plant which grows in tropical and subtropical climates.

 The tea plant’s region of origin extends from northern Burma (Myanmar) to the southern Chinese provinces of Yunnan and Sichuan.

 If left to grow undisturbed, the tea plant will reach a height of several meters and an age of over 1000 years.
 In tea plantations, farmers are careful not to allow the tea plants to grow too high.
 The plants are pruned to waist height.
 This simplifies the harvest.
 A tea picker can work standing upright and doesn’t have to stretch or stoop.

 Tea varieties characteristically carry a name which describes their appearance.
 The Chinese name the oldest tea plants from tea’s region of origin as tea “of the high trees with large leaves” (Qiao Mu Da Ye Zhong).
 There are two varieties that are common in China nowadays.
 The first, Camellia sinensis var. assamica, is used to make Pu-erh, as well as nearly all of the Indian tea varieties apart from Darjeeling.
 Pu-erh is the most widespread post-fermented tea.
 The Chinese call Camellia sinensis var. assamica the variety “of the large leaves” (Da Ye Zhong).